tinalabs/tinacms-contentful/README.md

 There are also the following use-case specific guides:

-1. [*Updating entries with references*](./guides/entries-with-references.md), which allows you to build complex data structures using Contentful Link fields and edit them with a single TinaCMS form.
+1. [*Editing entries with link fields*](./guides/editing-link-fields.md), which allows you to build complex data structures using Contentful Link fields and edit them with a single TinaCMS form.
 2. [*Adding new features to the CMS using Contentful*](./guides/plugins.md), such as adding toolbar widgets, screen plugins, custom fields, and custom form actions.

 ## Roadmap